christiancioffi/CTF_Write-ups/RITSEC_2023/WEB/README.md

 ![Cookie setting](https://user-images.githubusercontent.com/66698256/229377514-b38166dd-aa58-412f-866b-9b865f722abc.png)

 When a button is clicked, a cookie called "*order*" is set to a string containing a pickled object and sent to the server through a GET request to <code>/order</code>.
 Here the pickled object is presumably read from the cookie, decoded, unpickled and ultimately printed into the returned page (if a string).
-Thanks to this cookie the server knows which article (or pickle) the user "has chosen to buy".<br>
+Thanks to this cookie the server knows which article (or pickle) the user has chosen to buy.<br>
 If we take the cookie value defined in the event handler of the "Sweet Pickle" button, decode it and unpickle it, we'll understand better how all this works.

 ![Unpickling](https://user-images.githubusercontent.com/66698256/229381958-d871524b-304f-4e3b-932b-790bd8eba284.png)